RobertoPotato/100_Days_Of_Python/README.md

 - For looping through dataframes, pandas was used, and a CSV was imported and converted to a dataframe (df). the df was then looped through using index and row (we were looping through rows) and nstead of the .items() method, the iterrows() method was used.

+## Day 27 - *args, **kwargs and tkinter
+- Learned about how to have an unlimited number of positional (*args) and named (**kwargs) arguments in a function and how these can be referenced and even used along with other regular kinds of arguments.
+- Also learned about the GUI tool, tkinter, and how to create basic widgets on a screen using various layouts and even how to add functionality. extras.py file contains some basic widgets - from the london app brewery course, for my future reference.